Frequently Asked Questions

 Do you approve proposals for large samples?

 Sampling sizes differ across research methods and the research methods will guide the needed sampling size.
 Typically, sample sizes are based on the necessary sample size for your data analysis and we do not assume a 100% response rate.
 We try to avoid sampling the entire UOPX population that matches your sample in order to reduce oversampling our constituents.
-You should work with your site permissions contact to identify the sampling parameters that are appropriate for your study and our constituents.
+The yield as well for such endeavors has proven to be less than adequate so we discourage such requests on the front end.
+We would however encourage that you work with your site permissions contact to truly identify the sampling parameters that are appropriate and realistic for your study and our constituents.

 Do you approve proposals for convenience samples?